|

 set aside a tiny island off the east coast of Florida for the protection of pelicans

 and other species of birds from market hunters.
-Congress has declared the year
+Congress declared the year

-2003 as "The Year of the National Wildlife Refuge" since that year is the system'
+2003 as "The Year of the National Wildlife Refuge" since that year was the 100th anniversary of Fish & Wildlife

 visitation today has reached more than 35 million Americans.
 Part of the Service's